Nonlinear Transformations Against Unlearnable Datasets: Methodology

 \subsection{The Proposed Framework}

-To examine and identify each nonlinear transformation, we propose a framework that consists of Nonlinear Transformations, Model Selection, Model Training, Model Validation, and Model Testing, depicted in Fig.~\ref{fig:flowchart1}.
-Initially, we apply nonlinear transformations to a given unlearnable training dataset.
-Our primary utilization of nonlinear transformations relies on the Open Source Computer Vision Library (OpenCV), a python package for computer vision.
-Those nonlinear transformations include dilate~\citep{gonzalez2008digital}, Gaussian blur~\citep{DBLP:journals/tsp/ChenM09}, erode~\citep{DBLP:journals/pami/HaralickSZ87}, threshold binary~\citep{komarudin2015designing}, threshold binary inverse~\citep{DBLP:conf/iccsa/GervasiCM13}, and pixel manipulation~\citep{chaumette2012image}.
-Additionally, for rotation, horizontal flipping, and other transformations, we employ the Keras ImageDataGenerator~\citep{rahmatullah2021effectiveness}.
+To systematically break unlearnable datasets generated by existing data protection approaches, we propose a framework composed of four key components, executed sequentially: \begin{enumerate} \item \textbf{Nonlinear Transformation Identification:} Apply one or more nonlinear transformations to the unlearnable dataset.
+Our primary utilization of nonlinear transformations relies on the OpenCV Library, a python package for computer vision.
+Those nonlinear transformations include dilate~\cite{gonzalez2008digital}, Gaussian blur~\cite{DBLP:journals/tsp/ChenM09}, erode~\cite{DBLP:journals/pami/HaralickSZ87}, threshold binary~\cite{komarudin2015designing}, threshold binary inverse~\cite{DBLP:conf/iccsa/GervasiCM13}, and pixel manipulation~\cite{chaumette2012image}.
+Additionally, for rotation, horizontal flipping, and other transformations, we employ the Keras ImageDataGenerator~\cite{rahmatullah2021effectiveness}.
 These transformations effectively augment the dataset size for training purposes.
-Subsequently, a pretrained model such as VGG19, VGG16, or ResNet152 is selected.
+We refer to this augmented and transformed dataset as the \textit{learnable training set}.
+We further explain how to obtain the learnable training set in Section~\ref{Sec:Data_augmentation}. \item \textbf{Model Selection:} Choose a base neural network (e.g., VGG16, VGG19, ResNet152), optionally modifying its architecture (e.g., adding fully connected and dropout layers).
 While using a pretrained model is not mandatory, it is commonly convenient.
-In our experiments, a pretrained model is employed in all cases except for the unlearnable MNIST experiment.
+In our experiments, a pretrained model is employed in all cases except for the unlearnable MNIST experiment. \item \textbf{Model Training:} Train the selected model using the transformed (augmented) learnable dataset obtained in Step 1).
+It is important to note that there is no clean data involved in this training phase.
+The model learns only from the unlearnable dataset transformed by nonlinear transformations, which we call the \textit{learnable training set}. \item \textbf{Model Testing:} Evaluate the trained model on a clean (unperturbed) test set to monitor underfitting/overfitting and trigger model adjustments as needed.
+With a test accuracy surpassing a threshold value $\alpha$, we stop the process.
+If the test accuracy falls below expectations, we may explore alternative nonlinear transformations on the training set or consider increasing model complexity (e.g., transitioning from VGG16 to VGG19) to bolster learning capabilities.
+For instance, we can make adjustments to the model architecture, learning rate, batch size, and number of epochs.
+Additionally, exploring different pretrained models is an alternative option. \end{enumerate} These components are also illustrated in Fig. \ref{fig:flowchart1} and detailed in the following subsections.
+The framework is designed to generalize across various unlearnable data types and model architectures, and includes heuristics (Algorithm \ref{alg:Alg1}) for selecting effective nonlinear transformations based on empirical test accuracy.